Skip to content

 coulomb_edges = coulomb_nl(particles, None, cells, cutoff=15.0, None) # Coulomb cutoff

-Source code in src/kups/core/neighborlist.py
+Source code in src/kups/core/neighborlist/refine.py

 @dataclass